On the ergodic Waring--Goldbach problem: Introduction

 \begin{cor} Let $\degree \geq 2$, $\dimension \ge \dimension_0(\degree)$, and $\bm\alpha \in (\R\setminus\mathbb{Q})^\dimension$.
 The sets

 become uniformly distributed with respect to the Lebesgue measure on the $\dimension$-dimensional torus $\T^\dimension $ as $\lambda \to\infty$ along $\Gammakn$. \end{cor}

 Our second corollary is an $L^2$-convergence result regarding certain ergodic averages; as in Section~4 of \cite{Magyar:ergodic}, where the analogous `integral' result is proven, this follows from the spectral theorem for unitary operators.
 To state this corollary, let $(X,\mu)$ denote a probability space with a commuting family of $\dimension$ invertible measure preserving transformations $T=(T_1,...,T_\dimension)$.
-For a function $f: X \to \C$, $\lambda \in \Gammakn$ and $x \in X$, define the Waring--Goldbach ergodic averages on $X$ with respect to $T$ by
+Such a family is referred to as a \textit{fully ergodic family of transformations} if the hypothesis